adithyarrao909/NovelNovels/README.md

 API data from Open Books is parsed and stored to form a smaller internal database upon which the NLP (natural language processing) \
 is used to find similarities between the API data and the user input.
 This allows a semi-ambiguous query like "cat lasagna" to produce results like "Garfield Fat Cat 3-Pack volume 1".

-The most relevant data collected from the API is stored in a datastructure
+The most relevant data is collected from the API and cached immediately.
+The data is used on the fly as the user requests certain data.

+Used a free open-source library for Natural Language Processing called Spacy (first-time).
+Utilized en_core_web_md which is an English pipeline optimized for CPU.
+The recommendation algorithm takes in the API response dataand filters in stages:
+    1) Popularity filtering is toggled if users prefer popular books, and as such is sorted by popularity by measuring the total number of reader reviews.
+If it is not toggled, The data is left as is.
+    2) Next, it is sorted by avg rating.
+    3) Lastly, the NLP is given characteristics like the author_name, subject_key(series of words desecribing the book), and subject_facet(even more words describing the book).
+        3.1) A similarity rating to the user input is attributed to each book and they are sorted.
+    4) Finally, the most suitable book is determined and highlighted in the GUI.

+The user interface has an interactive and error-resistant design.
+It asks only the necessary questions, giving the used a very smooth experience.
+An example run can be seen at the bottom of this readme.

 Files:
     - API.py - Handle API requests and data retrieval